-There are three main types of higher education institution in Denmark:
+There are three types of higher education institution in Denmark:

 Degree courses in Denmark

-There are three main types of undergraduate qualification in Denmark:
+There are two types of undergraduate qualification in Denmark:

-Entry requirements for a Masters include an internationally recognised Bachelor's degree and proof of proficiency in the language your chosen course is taught in (English or Danish).
-There may be additional entry requirements for certain subjects - you should check with the institutions that offer the course you are interested in before applying.
+Entry requirements for a Masters include an internationally recognised Bachelors degree.
+There may be additional entry requirements for certain subjects - you should check with the institution that offers the course you are interested in before applying.

-Search for courses using the Study in Denmark - Find your study programme tool.
+Search for a Masters at Study in Denmark - Find your study programme.

-You are also exempt from fees if you have a permanent residence permit, a temporary residence permit that can be upgraded, or a parent who is from outside the EU/EEA but works in Denmark.
+You're also exempt from paying for your education if you hold a permanent residence permit, a temporary permit that can be upgraded to a permanent one, or have a parent who is from outside the EU/EEA but works in Denmark.